Jain meditation: Kundakunda (400-500 CE up to 1100 CE)

+Haribhadra

-This period saw new texts specifically on Jain meditation and further Hindu influences on Jain yoga. Ācārya Haribhadra in the 8th century wrote the meditation compendium called Yogadṛṣṭisamuccya which discusses systems of Jain yoga, Patanjali Yoga and Buddhist yoga and develops his own unique system that are somewhat similar to these. Ācārya Haribhadra assimilated many elements from Patañjali’s Yoga-sūtra into his new Jain yoga (which also has eight parts) and composed four texts on this topic, Yoga-bindu, Yogadṛṣṭisamuccaya, Yoga-śataka and Yoga-viṅśikā.
+Haribhadra in the 8th century wrote the meditation compendium called Yogadṛṣṭisamuccya which discusses systems of Jain yoga, Patanjali Yoga and Buddhist yoga and develops his own unique system that are somewhat similar to these. Ācārya Haribhadra assimilated many elements from Patañjali’s Yoga-sūtra into his new Jain yoga (which also has eight parts) and composed four texts on this topic, Yoga-bindu, Yogadṛṣṭisamuccaya, Yoga-śataka and Yoga-viṅśikā.
 Johannes Bronkhorst considers Haribhadra's contributions a "far more drastic departure from the scriptures."
 He worked with a different definition of yoga than previous Jains, defining yoga as "that which connects to liberation" and his works allowed Jainism to compete with other religious systems of yoga.

 The first five stages of Haribhadra's yoga system are preparatory and include posture and so on.
 The sixth stage is kāntā [pleasing] and is similar to Patañjali's "Dhāraṇā."
 It is defined as "a higher concentration for the sake of compassion toward others.
 Pleasure is never found in externals and a beneficial reflection arises.
 In this state, due to the efficacy of dharma, one’s conduct becomes purified.
 One is beloved among beings and single-mindedly devoted to dharma.
 (YSD, 163) With mind always fixed on scriptural dharma."
 The seventh stage is radiance (prabhā), a state of calmness, purification and happiness as well as "the discipline of conquering amorous passion, the emergence of strong discrimination, and the power of constant serenity."
 The final stage of meditation in this system is 'the highest' (parā), a "state of Samadhi in which one becomes free from all attachments and attains liberation."
 Haribhadra sees this as being in "the category of “ayoga” (motionlessness), a state which we can compare with the state just prior to liberation."

 Acarya Haribhadra (as well as the later thinker Hemacandra) also mentions the five major vows of ascetics and 12 minor vows of laity under yoga.
 This has led certain Indologists like Prof. Robert J. Zydenbos to call Jainism, essentially, a system of yogic thinking that grew into a full-fledged religion.
 The five yamas or the constraints of the Yoga Sutras of Patanjali bear a resemblance to the five major vows of Jainism, indicating a history of strong cross-fertilization between these traditions.

+Later works

 Later works also provide their own definitions of meditation.
-The Sarvārthasiddhi of Akalanka (9 th c.
+The Sarvārthasiddhi of Akalanka (9th c.
 CE) states "only the knowledge that shines like an unflickering flame is meditation."
 According to Samani Pratibha Pragya, the Tattvānuśāsana of Ramasena (10th c.
 CE) states that this knowledge is "many-pointed concentration (vyagra) and meditation is one-pointed concentration (ekāgra)."

-Tantric
+Tantric influences and ritual (13th to 19th c.
+CE)

 This period sees tantric influences on Jain meditation, which can be gleaned in the Jñānārṇava of Śubhacandra (11thc.
 CE), and the Yogaśāstra of Hemacandra (12th c.
 CE). Śubhacandra offered a new model of four meditations: